strimzi/proposals/06x-new-kafka-roller.md

       - Mixed nodes
       - Broker only nodes

-   - Wait for the restarted node to have `SERVING` within `postOperationalTimeoutMs`.
+   - Wait for the restarted node to have `SERVING` within `postOperationTimeoutMs`.
 If the timeout is reached and the node's `numRetries` is greater than or equal to `maxRetries`, throw `TimeoutException`.
 Otherwise increment node's `numRetries` and repeat from step 2.

 7. Further refine the broker nodes in `MAYBE_RECONFIGURE` group:
    - Describe Kafka configurations for each node via Admin API and compare them against the desired configurations.
 This is essentially the same mechanism we use today for the current KafkaRoller.